 When to Worry About a Dry Nose

-While you don’t have to worry if your cat’s nose is sometimes dry, you should be concerned if your cat shows some signs of illness.
-Things to watch for include excessive thirst, decreased appetite, weight loss, and vomiting or diarrhea.
-If your cat’s nose seems to always be dry and you notice any of these signs, contact your veterinarian to find out what’s wrong.
+While you don’t have to worry if your cat’s nose is sometimes dry, you should be concerned if your cat shows any signs of illness.
+Things to watch for may include changes in thirst and urination, decreased appetite, weight loss, sneezing, snuffling, coughing, vomiting, or diarrhea.
+If your cat’s nose seems to always be dry or you notice any of these or other signs, contact your veterinarian to find out what’s wrong.

 A Wet Drippy Nose May Be a Warning Sign

-While it’s common for a cat to have a cool wet nose, it’s not common for a cat to have a nose that runs or drips.
-If you notice your cat has a runny nose, he could be suffering from an upper respiratory infection or allergy.
-If the drainage coming out of the nose is thick and colored, it could be a bacterial infection.
-A cat suffering from an upper respiratory infection will usually cough, sneeze, and have runny eyes.
+While it’s common for a cat to have a cool, wet nose, it’s not common for a cat to have a nose that runs or drips.
+If you notice your cat has a runny nose, they could be suffering from an upper respiratory inflammation, infection, presence of a polyp or a foreign body in their nose, or allergies.
+If the drainage coming out of the nose is thick and colored, it could be a bacterial infection related to a dental issue or something stuck in the nasal passage that shouldn’t be there.
+A cat suffering from an upper respiratory disease may cough, sneeze, become lethargic, sometimes retch and vomit, and have runny eyes.
 The cat will probably also have a fever and refuse to eat.

-If the drainage coming from the nose is clear, it’s likely an allergic reaction.
+If the drainage coming from the nose is clear, it may be a minor inflammation or a sign of allergy and irritation.
 Either way, play it safe and contact your veterinarian.
-Remember that your pet cat depends on you to safeguard its health so don’t hesitate to reach out for medical advice/assistance whenever you suspect your cat is ill.
+Remember that your pet cat depends on you to safeguard their health, so don’t hesitate to reach out for medical advice/assistance whenever you suspect your cat is ill.

-Your feline companion relies on that cute nose of his to explore his environment and provide him with an acute sense of smell.
-It’s normal for a cat to have wet noses because the moisture helps regulate body temperature and fine-tunes their sense of smell.
+Your feline companion relies on that cute nose of theirs to explore their environment, and it provides them with a very proficient sense of smell.
+It’s normal for cats to have wet noses because the moisture helps regulate body temperature and fine-tunes their sense of smell.
 The next time your kitty cat snuggles up to you, take a good look at that cute little nose to appreciate how important it is!